Academic Appointment, Performance and Promotion Policy (MPF1299)

 4. Policy

-4.2 All decisions on the management of academic appointments, performance and promotion will comply with the Minimum Standards for Academic Levels (as per Schedule 5 of The University of Melbourne Enterprise Agreement 2013) and align with the Academic Career Benchmarks and Indicators (the ACBI).
+4.2.
+All decisions on the management of academic appointments, confirmation, performance and promotion will comply with the Minimum Standards for Academic Levels, under clause 2.14.2 of the Enterprise Agreement and align with the Academic Career Benchmarks and Indicators (ACBI).

-4.3 Excellence across the academic domains of Teaching, Research, and Leadership and Service is expected from all academic staff.
-The ACBI provides the framework for expectations and performance and the ACBI guide all appointment, performance and promotion decisions for all workforce categories.
+4.3.
+Excellence across the academic domains of Education, Research and Research Training, and Leadership and Service is expected from all academic employees.
+The ACBI provides the framework for expectations and performance and the ACBI guide all appointment, confirmation, performance and promotion decisions for all workforce categories.

-4.4 Future promotion potential will guide appointment decisions, and the University will endeavour to actively support and develop staff throughout their careers.
+4.4.
+Competency, capability and suitability to sustain and develop an academic career consistent with a leading University will guide appointment and confirmation decisions, and the University will endeavour to actively support and develop academic employees throughout their careers.

-4.5 Academic achievements and their quality and impact (rather than length of service) will be the ultimate determinant of all appointment and promotion decisions, while ensuring that an assessment of performance relative to opportunity is made on all occasions.
+4.5.
+Academic activities and engagements, and their quality, impact and influence (rather than length of service) will be the ultimate determinant of all appointment and promotion decisions, while ensuring that an assessment of performance relative to opportunity is made on all occasions.

 5. Procedural principles